 So the transformation point will be the upper-left corner, which means that it'll scale from this point, preventing it from moving:

-property allows the element to appear from left to right (or backwarsds), as is often the case when hovering over an element.
-In the following example, try hovering your mouse over the "Subscribe" icon.
+Using the `transform-origin' property allows the element to appear from left to right or vice versa, which is often the case when hovering over elements.
+In the following example, try hovering over the Subscribe icon:

 Using the examples above, change the transformation points of the different elements.
-Get a good idea of how the element will behave when the transform-origin
+It will give you a good idea of how elements behave when we set the transform-origin

 The Hexlet support team or other students will answer you.